averyfreeman/ssh-auto-creator/README.md

-Your config file has been appended with your settings, Now you can type 'ssh pg' to initiate an ssh connection Will attempt to copy your ssh key to pengui:
+Your config file has been appended with your settings, Now you can type 'ssh pg' to initiate an ssh connection

+Will attempt to copy your ssh key to pengui:
 You can check the authorized_keys file on the host

- If the copy fails, or is not possible for other reasons, copy the key manually based on the host's requirements
+ If the copy fails, or is not possible for other reasons, copy the key manually based on the host's requirements  (e.g. web interface, etc.)

 Note: The key is named ~/.ssh/pg on this machine

 All done!